RM-R1-UIUC/RM-R1/README.md

 ![TrainPipeline](figures/rm-r1-1.png)

 **RM‑R1** reframes reward modeling as a *reasoning* problem.
-Instead of emitting an opaque scalar, a ReasRM first *thinks out loud*—generating a structured rubric or solution—and then predicts the preference between two responses.
+Instead of emitting an opaque scalar, a Reasoning Reward Model (ReasRM) first *thinks out loud*—generating a structured rubric or solution—and then predicts the preference between two responses.
 This simple shift boosts both *interpretability* **and** *performance*: RM‑R1 beats prior open‑source reward models (e.g. GPT-4o, Llama3.1-405B) on multiple public benchmarks, while letting you read *why* the model prefers one answer over the other.

 ## 🔍 Installation